dazzzlet/java-oop-presentation/practice/claimsys/README.md

 ## Business
 Netcompany supports multiple expenses for their employees such as: weekly breakfast, monthly transportation allowance, phone allowance ...
-After spent money on these service, employees can claim back the money from company.
+After spent money on these services, employees can claim back the money from Netcompany.

-In order to help finance department manage these claims, there is a need of an IT solution.
+In order to help finance department manages all the claims, there is a need of an IT solution.
 The application has abilities below:
 - Employees can create, input info (Draft) and submit (Submitted) the claim when they feel it's ok.
 - There are some required info on each claim:
   * The amount of money
+  * Date of claim
   * Image of the bill(s)
   * Expense types: Grab, Breakfast, Dinner, phone,...
-  * Claim for whom?
+  * Claim for whom(s)?
-- After claim submitted, the finance controller (associate, senior, manager) will review the claim, depends on the info of the claim, they can decide to approve (Approved) or reject (Rejected).
+- After claim submitted, the finance controller (associate, senior, manager) will review the claim(s), depends on the info of the claim, they can decide to approve (Approved) or reject (Rejected).
 - If the amount of money is more than 10 million, only Senior Finance Controller has permission to approve it.
 - If the amount of money is more than 100 million, only Manager Finance Controller has permission to approve it.
 ## Requirements